marcfolio/homebridge-python/README.md

 ## Installation

 1. Install Homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-garagedoor-command`
+2. Install this plugin using: `npm install -g homebridge-python`
 3. Update your configuration file.
 See the sample below.

 ## Configuration